Knowing & Being Known: a book review

 This is part of my list:

-• I sleep on a dry, thick, super-comfy Tuft and Needle mattress while refugees sleep on blankets that hang out of their tiny, squished-together tents.
+• I sleep on a dry, thick, super-comfy Tuft and Needle mattress while refugees sleep on blankets that hang out of their thin, compact, squished-together tents.

 • I have a job that enabled me to buy a car, while a friend can only afford to drive a borrowed car.